The-Fourth-Wall/FW-Education-Website/curriculum.md

     - structs
 - FW-106 (Computer Systems Design I)

+  - description:
+    - Learning to think in terms of systems, understanding the connection between hardware, software and application.
   - programming:
     - very simple problems with the Scratch ide
   - references: